Kenilworth Castle, England

-The castle was the subject of the six-month long Siege of Kenilworth in 1266, believed to be the longest siege in English history, and is one of the finest examples of a royal palace in the Middle Ages.
-Construction began in the early 1100s, but it continued on for centuries, via the Normans and the Tudors.
-In fact, the British queen, that infamous Elizabeth I, visited it many times.
-Owner Robert, Earl of Leicester, was deeply in love with Elizabeth (or just her money and power perhaps) and spent thousands of pounds on the estate.
-He built a new garden because Elizabeth complained about the lack of a view.
+One of the most striking ruins in the centre of England, Kenilworth Castle is one of the finest examples of a royal palace in the Middle Ages.
+Subject of the six-month long Siege of Kenilworth in 1266, believed to be the longest siege in English history, Kenilworth is perhaps most famous for its Elizabethan connection.
+Construction on the castle began in the 1100s, but it was during the reign of Queen Elizabeth I that Kenilworth came into its stride.
+Owner Robert, Earl of Leicester, was deeply in love with Queen Elizabeth (or perhaps just her money and power) and spent thousands of pounds renovating and luxuriating the estate.
+He built a new garden simply because Elizabeth complained about the lack of a view.
 He entertained 31 barons and 400 staff from her court during her final (and longest ever) visit.
-There were pageants, fireworks, bear-baiting, mystery plays, hunting and lavish banquets.
-She never married him, and he died in debt.
-Sadly, Colonel Joseph Hawkesworth “slighted” or deliberately destroyed Kenilworth in the 17th century based on political affiliations.
-It was stripped, turned into a farm, and largely forgotten about until Sir Walter Scott wrote Kenilworth, immortalizing it in Victorian literature.
-Today, the mostly-ruined castle is a popular tourist destination, and even with the signs that kindly ask visitors not to climb on the walls…well, sometimes one cannot resist.
+He put on pageants, fireworks, bear-baiting, mystery plays, hunting and lavish banquets at the grand Kenilworth Castle.
+But sadly, she never married him, and he died in debt (did you expect a different ending to the story?).
+The story of Kenilworth Castle ended about as happily ever after as the romance of Robert and Elizabeth.
+Colonel Joseph Hawkesworth “slighted” or deliberately destroyed Kenilworth in the 17th century based on political affiliations.
+It was stripped, turned into a farm, and largely forgotten about until famous author and poet Sir Walter Scott wrote Kenilworth, immortalising the estate in Victorian literature.
+Today, the mostly-ruined castle is a popular tourist destination, having acquired a little of its former grandeur.